VirtoCommerce/vc-samples/README.md

 * External.PricingModule - an example of expansion is the price module.
 The example added an additional field "BasePrice" for the entity PriceEntity.
 The repository has also been updated and the migration has been added.
 This sample was generated using "Virto Commerce 2.x Pricing Module extension" template in Visual Studio.
 The template can be obtained with "<a href="https://marketplace.visualstudio.com/items?itemName=Virto-Commerce.VirtoCommerceModuleTemplates" target="_blank">Virto Commerce 2.x Module Templates</a>" extension.

+* External.CustomerReviewsModule - An example of the implementation of the customer feedback module, with the correct restful api.
+From a functional point of view, nothing has changed from the customerReviews module.v

 # License
 Copyright (c) Virto Solutions LTD.  All rights reserved.